top of page

 6. Activation of the egg's metabolic processes:

-• Following fertilization, the egg's metabolic processes are activated, preparing the zygote for subsequent cell division and embryonic development.
+• The egg’s metabolic processes activate, preparing the zygote for cell division and embryonic development.

 7. Implantation